COMP4321-Group-40/SearchScript/README.md

 ## Bonus Features

 ### 1. Excluded Terms
 Terms prefixed with `-` are excluded from results.
-The excluded term is stemmed and matched against each page's forward index.
+Single-term exclusions are stemmed and matched against each page's forward index (body) and title index.
+Phrase exclusions (`-"phrase"`) are checked for consecutive word positions in both title and body.
 Example: `python -java` returns pages containing "python" but not "java".
+Example: `-"machine learning"` excludes pages where "machine learning" appears as a phrase.

 ### 2. Exact Phrase Search
 Quoted strings match exact word sequences.
 Positions are checked in both title and body; consecutive matching words boost the score significantly.
 Example: `"machine learning"` finds pages where these words appear side by side.